-13. Is there any sort of finanicial aid available?
+13. Is there any sort of financial aid available?

-A select number of scholarships will be available for each work week in 2022, covering 50% of the participation fee.
+A select number of scholarships will be available for most work weeks in 2023, covering 50% of the participation fee.
 There will be an added option in the general application to apply for the scholarship and explain your need.
 Please contact volunteers@yosemite.org with any questions.